Should You Allow Pets at Your Short-Term Rental? Pros and Cons of Pet-Friendly Airbnbs

 As a short-term rental owner, you likely find yourself weighing the pros and cons of the many business decisions you’re presented with.
-Whether you are new to the industry or an expert, you may have found yourself wondering, “Should I allow pets at my Airbnb/Vrbo property?” — and if you are, you’re in the right place.
+Whether you are new to the industry or an expert, you may have found yourself wondering, “Should I allow pets at my Airbnb/Vrbo property?”

-In this guide, we’ll outline the factors that could influence your decision, from expanding your guest pool and increasing your revenue, to considering potential damage and risks.
+In this guide, we’ll outline the factors that could influence your decision, from expanding your guest pool and increasing your revenue to considering potential damage and risks.
 We’ll also discuss the legalities around service animals and provide insights on how to safeguard yourself and your investment with the right insurance policy.

-Luckily, when protecting your home with Proper Insurance you don’t have to worry about pet & animal liability as we cover damage and injury caused by any animal whether it’s a bear, a bat, or any dog breed.
+Luckily, when protecting your home with Proper Insurance you don’t have to worry about pet & animal liability, as we cover damage and injury caused by any animal, whether it’s a bear, a bat, or any dog breed.

 The Demand for Pet-Friendly Short-Term Rentals